 Generally, you can sort your leads into five types:

-• Those that take some time to decide but will still eventually purchase
+• Those who take some time to decide but will still eventually purchase

-• Those that buy without prompting, but can be persuaded to make a more significant purchase
+• Those who buy without prompting, but can be persuaded to make a more significant purchase

 • Those that require nurturing before they purchase

-• Those that will not buy — even with nurturing
+• Those who will not buy — even with nurturing

-Though it's tempting to spend time on prospects that will buy without prompting or those that will eventually make a purchase without a little push, your energy is best spent on other prospects.
+Though it's tempting to spend time on prospects who will buy without prompting or those who will eventually make a purchase with a little push, your energy is best spent on other prospects.

-You'll want to mostly focus on leads that you can upsell to and those that require nurturing to make a purchase — don't bother with those who aren't going to buy anything no matter what.
+You'll want to focus mostly on leads you can upsell and those that require nurturing to make a purchase — don't bother with those who aren't going to buy anything, no matter what.

-To identify which category a prospect falls under, establish a model that assigns scores to specific potential buyer's actions and behaviors.
+To identify which category a prospect falls into, establish a model that assigns scores to specific actions and behaviors of potential buyers.

-However, your lead scoring should account for a number of factors, including an individual's demographics and company firmographics.
+However, your lead scoring should account for a range of factors, including an individual's demographics and a company's firmographics.

 Additionally, you'll want to account for BANT — budget, authority, need, and time: